IntelliOreo/weekly-food-logger/README.md

 # Weekly Food Logger

 This project logs daily food items and compiles them into weekly lists starting from a specified date.
-It uses JavaScript sets to manage unique food items and combines them into weekly sets.
+It uses JavaScript sets to manage unique food items and combines them into weekly sets, and also keeps track of the frequency of each item and logs the top most eaten items.

 ## Adding Food Items